top of page

 From somebody who has been on TV desks for the last few years and has always wanted to work in TV, I also had the instinct of wanting to protect our writers and anybody who's a writer; and the best way I think you can protect somebody is by keeping them informed and giving them tools and strategies and upskilling.
 Teaching something isn't necessarily condoning it, it's just putting that knowledge and information out there.

 They’re not lying when they say knowledge is power.
-Can you talk a bit about your roles as Assistant and AI Strategist at Verve?
-What is your day-to-day?
+Can you talk a bit about how you explore your interest in AI?

 Yes, I am an assistant.
 And, honestly, I like being an assistant.
 I want to have my career, but the beauty about being an assistant is that you're in such an opportunity to not only learn, but to make mistakes.
 And so, I very much wear the assistant cap proudly, because it is your one, and perhaps last, chance in Hollywood to make a mistake before your head is on everybody's chopping block all the time.

-It sounds like a great middle ground to be in as you aim for that next step.
+It sounds like a great way to learn as you aim for that next step.
 Now, AI has been a conversation in our industry for a long time.
 People are very apprehensive toward it.
 However, you advocate to lean into AI through education.
 Why do you think we should lean into AI and not run from it?

 Well, I just don't think that there's anywhere to run to.
 If we're speaking realistically, AI has the potential and high likelihood of decimating 70% of labor jobs.
 And when I look at not only my industry, but my society, I think the first and foremost important thing to me is human beings looking out for human beings.
 Because I'm not a member of the government.
 I can't create ethics and boundaries for other people.
 But, what I can do is create them for myself and create them for my team.
 And I think, if implemented in a bottom up fashion, it's not as scary.